 I considered the potentially disqualifying and mitigating conditions in light of all facts and circumstances surrounding this case.
 The Guideline B security concerns do not arise from any questionable conduct by Applicant, but rather circumstances that are normal and commendable results of his family situation.
 There is mitigating evidence weighing in favor of granting Applicant a security clearance.
-He is a mature and intelligent erson, who has lived in the United States during the past nine years, at least part of the time, and has been a naturalized citizen since 2014.
-His spouse, child, brother, and sister also immigrated from Iraq to the United States, although only his sister is a permanent resident.
-In his employment from 2004 to 2006, and from 2016 to the present he has provided direct support to the U.S. armed forces as a linguist.
+He is a mature and intelligent person, who has lived and worked in the United States during the past nine years, at least part of the time, and has been a naturalized citizen since 2014.
+His spouse, child, brother, and sister also emigrated from Iraq to the United States, although only his sister is a permanent resident.
+During his employment from 2004 to 2006, and from 2016 to the present, he has provided direct support to the U.S. armed forces as a linguist, at times in combat situations.
 There is no evidence that he has ever taken any action that could cause potential harm to the United States.
 He takes his loyalty to the United States seriously.
 Applicant's colleagues assess him as loyal, trustworthy, and responsible.

-However, there are significant factors that weigh against granting Applicant a security clearance at present.
-First, a Guideline B decision concerning Iraq must take into consideration the geopolitical situation and dangers there.2 Iraq is a dangerous place because of violence from terrorists and insurgents.
-These entities continue to threaten the Iraqi Government, the interests of the United States, U.S. Armed Forces. and those who cooperate with and assist the United States.
-Although the Iraqi Government is a U.S. ally, it does not fully comply with the rule of law or protect civil liberties in many instances.
+However, there are significant and persuasive factors that weigh against granting Applicant a security clearance at present.
+First, a Guideline B decision concerning Iraq must take into consideration the geopolitical situation and dangers there.4 Irag is a dangerous place because of violence from terrorists, insurgents, and other organizations hostile to U.S forces.
+These entities continue to threaten the Iragi Government, the interests of the United States, U.S. military and civilian personnel, and those who cooperate with and assist the United States.
+Although the Iragi Government is a U.S. ally, it does not fully comply with the rule of law or protect civil liberties in many instances.
 Applicant is aware of those dangers, having worked as a translator and knowing that terrorists portray translators as traitors.
-Second, Applicant had numerous connections to Iraq before he immigrated to the United States in 2008, and has spent substantial periods in Iraq since then.
+Second, Applicant had numerous connections to Iraq before he immigrated to the United States in 2008, and has voluntarily spent substantial periods in Iraq since then unrelated to his work as a translator.
 Third, he maintains regular contact with family members in Iraq, in particular his mother, to whom he speaks frequently and sends financial assistance.
-She recently visited him in the city of his employment.
-She is aware that he assisted U.S. forces in Iraq in the past and is working as a translator again.
-A terrorist or insurgent could easily learn about his work and attempt to retaliate against his relatives or to coerce Applicant, through his relatives, to compromise classified information.
+She recently visited him in the Iraqi city of his employment.
+She is clearly aware that he assisted U.S. forces in Iraq in the past and is working as a translator again.
+A terrorist or insurgent could easily learn about his work and attempt to retaliate against his relatives or to coerce Applicant through his relatives to compromise classified or sensitive information.
+Fourth, his connections to the United States are recent, less substantial, and do not sufficiently outweigh his longstanding relationships with family members and interests in Iraq.
+It is not clear that he can or should be relied upon to resist or report attempts to coerce or exploit him through his family living in Irag, regardless of his commendable service in a combat environment with U.S. forces.
+It is not in the national interest to place him in circumstances that create a heightened risk of pressure, duress, and potential conflicts of interest.